CompuCell3D/CompuCell3DReferenceManual/docs/parameter_scans.rst

 .. figure:: images/param_scan_01.png
     :alt: param_scan_01

-Next, when you click "Play" or "Step" buttons on the PLayer's tool bar you will get the following po-pup dialog:
+Next, when you click "Play" or "Step" buttons on the Player's tool bar you will get the following po-pup dialog:

 .. figure:: images/param_scan_02.png
     :alt: param_scan_02